 - Always have sharp pinking shears.

-- Long, straight and even cutting with the shears makes a cleaner neater edge.
+- Long, straight, and even cutting with the shears make a cleaner, neater edge.

 - Cutting the double seam allowance makes the final outcome neater on the inside.

 - Pinked edges are ideal for straight seams or skirt's side seams and center back seams.

 - Align the teeth of each consecutive cut with the previous cut to get a neat continuous zigzag edge.